 In its report, WildAid makes a series of recommendations to address remaining needs, including calling on the international community to enforce existing laws to arrest, prosecute and punish prominent sellers and end users in China and Vietnam, not just smugglers; raise consumer awareness and further reduce demand in China and Vietnam; arrest and punish organizers and kingpins in South Africa and Mozambique, not just poachers; and establish a “wildlife court” in South Africa to strengthen judicial effectiveness on wildlife crime.

 Since 2012, WildAid has worked to raise awareness of the rhino poaching crisis in Vietnam and China.
 This year, WildAid launched a new message from Kung Fu Panda’s Po, who asserts that “poaching steals from us all.”
-WildAid distributed Po’s messages via billboards, print and social media in China, Vietnam, Thailand, Taiwan, Hong Kong, South Africa and the United States.
+WildAid distributed Po’s messages via billboards, print and social media in China (including Taiwan and Hong Kong SAR), Vietnam, Thailand, South Africa and the United States.

 There are signs that these campaigns are working.
 A survey in 2014 showed that prior to seeing WildAid PSAs featuring Jackie Chan or Yao Ming, 69% of Vietnamese residents believed that rhino horn had medicinal benefits.
 A 2016 survey found a drop to just 23%, a 66% decline.
 Furthermore, only 9.4% of respondents believed rhino horn could cure cancer, down from 34.5%.